 - Anti-Theft Device When you have security measures in place that make your vehicle harder to steal, insurers typically reward you.
 This higher confidence means lower rates.
 Anti-theft devices that companies acknowledge generally apply to these items:

 - A vehicle disabling device

 - Choose higher deductibles.
 If you don’t mind paying more for any repairs, you can save on monthly premiums by opting for higher deductibles.
-When you choose to be responsible for more repairs, it costs less for the insurance company to cover you.
+When you choose to be responsible for more repairs, it costs less for the company to cover you.
 Even raising your deductible by just $1,000 can reduce your rates noticeably.

 - Improve your credit.
-Bad credit can significantly affect your car insurance rate.
+Bad credit can significantly affect your rate.
 For example, a person with good credit can pay $133 on average, but a person with all the same credentials but with bad credit can pay up to $234 per month.
 Work with a financial advisor on improving your score.
 When the numbers improve, call your agent to get a better quote to reward all your hard work.

 Find Affordable Protection For Your New Ride Online Today